 Don’t stop till you reach at least 100 names.

-The first dozen are easy – they’re the ones who are already in your head.
+The first dozen are easy – they’re the ones that are already in your head.
 The next twelve might need a bit of thinking about, scratching your head to remember what that person’s name was.
 And the next 76 are challenging and require work to track them down.

 But you’ll need at least 100 people to make this work.
 If you get stuck, don’t try for individual names and instead think of categories.
 I found that once I started to explore groups, such as “everyone I’ve ever met at a networking event at Brighton Chamber of Commerce” or “business coaches in the UK”, my brain got permission to go broader in finding people.